Medium-Throughput Evaluation of Quantum Geometry-Driven Topological Transports in Altermagnets: Methods

 where $a$, $b$, and $c$ denote the Cartesian directions, $r^{b}_{mn}$ marks the position-operator matrix elements, and $r^{c}_{nm;a}$ is the generalized derivative, defined as

 with $A^{a}_{mm}$ being the Berry connection.
 The conventional shift-current tensor was evaluated using WannierBerri.
 For systems with fewer than 250 Wannier functions, a $100\times100\times100$ $k$ mesh was employed, whereas for systems with more than 250 Wannier functions, a $60\times60\times60$ $k$ mesh was adopted.
-A representative $k$-mesh convergence test for \ce{CuFeS2} is shown in the Supporting Information.
+A representative $k$-mesh convergence test for \ce{CuFeS2} is shown in the Supporting Information Sec.~2.

 \textit{Acknowledgments.—}The authors thank the computing time provided to them on the high-performance computer Lichtenberg at the NHR Centers NHR4CES at TU Darmstadt.
 Fu Li acknowledges support from the China Scholarship Council.
-B.~Zhao thanks the funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- CRC 1487, ``Iron, upgraded!'' -- with project number 443703006.
+B.~Zhao and H.~Zhang acknowledge funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- CRC 1487, ``Iron, upgraded!'' -- with project number 443703006.
 H.~Wang and H.~Zhang also acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Project-ID 463184206 -- SFB 1548.